mlilback/rc2SwiftClient/Issues.md

 * need to work without a network connection if docker images already loaded

-* fix status area to actually work

 * write unit tests for InputPrompter validation

 * pending transactions need a timeout

 * reevaluate all os_log calls to make sure using correct level

-* If file list shows foo.Rmd, bar.R, and foo.html and bar.R is selected.
-If user clicks on foo.html, it is displayed on the right.
-But bar.R stays in the editor and it is not selected in the file list.
-Should the editor file always be selected?
-If an output file is selected, should the selection always revert back to the file loaded in the editor?

 * opening sidebar on full screen adjust only the size of editor, not results.